hashicorp/nomad-guides/operations/multi-job-demo/README.md

 ## Cleanup
 Before destroying your resources with Terraform, stop all Nomad jobs in all namespaces.
 (You can do this in the Nomad UI by selecting the jobs and then clicking the "Stop" button and then the "Yes, Stop" button to confirm.)

-The Nomad provider seems to have trouble reading `${module.nomadconsul.bootstrap_token}` after the initial apply.
-However, the workaround for this is different for Terraform OSS and TFE.

 If you are using Terraform OSS, please do the following:
-1. Edit terraform.tfvars in your fork, set bootstrap_token to your bootstrap token, and save the file.
-1. Edit main.tf in your fork by commenting out the line that sets secret_id in the Nomad provider to `${module.nomadconsul.bootstrap_token}` and uncommenting the line that sets it to `${var.bootstrap_token}`.
-Then save main.tf and commit the change to the master branch.
 1. Run `export TF_WARN_OUTPUT_ERRORS=1` to suppress errors related to outputs for the nomadconsul module during the destroy.
-1. Run `terraform init` to update the Nomad provider.
 1. Run `terraform destroy` to destroy the provisioned infrastructure.

 If you are using Terraform Enterprise, do the following instead:
-1. Add the Terraform variable, bootstrap_token, to your workspace with value set to your bootstrap token.
 1. Add the environment variable CONFIRM_DESTROY=1 (which is needed to destroy infrastructure in TFE) to your workspace.
 1. Add the environment variable TF_WARN_OUTPUT_ERRORS=1 to your workspace to suppress errors related to outputs for the nomadconsul module during the destroy.
-1. Edit main.tf in your fork to comment out the line that sets secret_id in the Nomad provider to `${module.nomadconsul.bootstrap_token}`, and uncomment the line that sets secret_id to `${var.bootstrap_token}`.
-1. Then save main.tf and commit the change to to your fork.
-1. This will trigger a run, but you **should** discard it.
 1. In the TFE UI, go to the Settings tab of your workspace and then click the "Queue destroy Plan" button.
 Then confirm that you want to destroy when the run reaches the Apply stage of the run.

-If you plan on running through this guide again, be sure to switch secret_id in the Nomad provider back to `${module.nomadconsul.bootstrap_token}` in main.tf and commit that change to your fork.
-This will trigger a run against your workspace, but you should discard it unless you made the change just prior to running through the guide again.